algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-scikit-guide.md

 - To use the Data API, log into your Algorithmia account and create a data collection via the <a href="https://algorithmia.com/data/hosted">Data Collections</a> page.

-- Click the “Manage Data” link from the user profile icon dropdown in the upper right-hand corner.

 - Click on “Add Collection” under the “My Collections” section on your data collections page.

 - Set the read and write access on your collection.
 For more information check out: <a href="http://developers.algorithmia.com/application-development/data-sources/hosted-data-guide/">Data Collection Types</a>